Rocket Arena (video game): Development

 Rocket Arena is the debut title for Final Strike Games, whose core team previously worked at 343 Industries and contributed to the multiplayer of Halo 5: Guardians.
 Initially the game was designed to be first-person, but the team switched it to third-person after implementing the dodge moveset.
 The game was showcased in May 2019 with it being a first-person shooter and had a closed beta from May 23 to May 29.
 It was originally due to be published by Nexon, but the publisher and developer Final Strike Games agreed to mutually part ways in July 2019.
 In June 2020, the game was announced to be coming out in July 2020.
 Electronic Arts published the game under its EA Originals program.
-It was released for Microsoft Windows, PlayStation 4 and Xbox One on July 14, 2020 with cross-platform play enabled.
+It was released for Microsoft Windows, PlayStation 4 and Xbox One on July 14, 2020, with cross-platform play enabled.
 In September 2021, when Season 4 ended, some quality of life improvements were released.
-However, the game has stopped getting updates and new seasons.
+However, the game stopped getting updates and new seasons.

+Rocket Arena was delisted from digital storefronts without prior warning on November 18, 2023.
+On December 14, 2023, EA and Final Strike Games announced that Rocket Arena would be shutting down its servers on March 21, 2024, whilst also announcing in-game events leading up to that date.